carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

 2. Work-group Id registers X, Y, Z are set by ADC which supports any combination including none.
 3. Scratch Wavefront Offset is set by SPI in a per wavefront basis which is why its value cannot included with the flat scratch init value which is per queue.
 4. The VGPRs are set by SPI which only supports specifying either (X), (X, Y) or (X, Y, Z).

-Flat Scratch register pair are adjacent SGRRs so they can be moved as a 64 bit value to the hardware required SGPRn-3 and SGPRn-4 respectively.
+Flat Scratch register pair are adjacent SGRRs so they can be moved as a 64-bit value to the hardware required SGPRn-3 and SGPRn-4 respectively.

-The global segment can be accessed either using buffer instructions (GFX6 which has V# 64 bit address support), flat instructions (GFX7-GFX10), or global instructions (GFX9-GFX10).
+The global segment can be accessed either using buffer instructions (GFX6 which has V# 64-bit address support), flat instructions (GFX7-GFX10), or global instructions (GFX9-GFX10).

 If buffer operations are used then the compiler can generate a V# with the